Select Page

 Tiered prices give you the flexibility to use electricity at any time of day at the same price, although that price will change if you exceed the threshold during the month.

-The OEB sets TOU and Tiered prices based on a forecast of how much it will cost to supply TOU and Tiered customers with the electricity they are expected to use over the next 12 months.
-The OEB sets TOU and Tiered prices to recover the same forecast average cost of supply.
+The energy regulator, the Ontario Energy Board (OEB) sets TOU, Tiered and ULO prices based on a forecast of how much it will cost to supply TOU, Tiered and ULO customers with the electricity they are expected to use over the next 12 months.

 Electricity utilities are not allowed to make a profit from the sale of electricity.

-Considering a switch to Tiered prices?
+Considering a switch to another price plan?

-For more information, go to the Ontario Energy Board’s website oeb.ca/choice and use the bill calculator to compare what your bill might look like if you switched from TOU to Tiered pricing.
+For more information, go to the Ontario Energy Board’s website oeb.ca/choice and use the bill calculator to compare what your bill might look like if you switched price plans.

-If you do want to switch to Tiered prices, here are the rules that apply.
-These rules also apply if you later want to switch back to TOU prices.
+(These rules also apply if you want to switch back to TOU prices.)

 • Complete the election form available on our website and submit it to Wellington North Power Inc. by email or mail or hand-delivered to our office in Mount Forest.
 You’ll need to fill out the election form to notify Wellington North Power Inc. that you want to switch.
 The form is intended to be as simple as possible in terms of the information that you need to provide.
 You should have a recent electricity bill on hand when filling out the form, as you will need your utility account number.